Synthetixio/SIPs/SCCP/sccp-119.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-This SCCP proposes to decrease the SNX inflationary rewards paid on ETH shorts 8k SNX per week from 16k SNX per week.
+This SCCP proposes to decrease the SNX inflationary rewards paid on ETH shorts to 8k SNX per week from 16k SNX per week.

 ## Abstract